DestinationEarth/destinationearth.github.io/README.md

 # destinationearth.github.io
-Destionation Earth for digital modelling of the Earth system
+Destination Earth for digital modelling of the Earth system